pagkly/Zed/Investopedia4/What Are a Company's Earnings.md

 ### Key Takeaways

 -   Earnings refer to a company's profits in a given quarter or fiscal year.
--   Earnings are a key figure used to determine a stock's value.
+-   Earnings are a key figure used to determine a [[Stock|stock]]'s value.
 -   A company's earnings are used in many common ratios.
--   Earnings have a big impact on stock price, and as a result, the numbers are subject to potential manipulation.
+-   Earnings have a big impact on [[Stock|stock]] price, and as a result, the numbers are subject to potential manipulation.

 ## Understanding Earnings

 Earnings are the profit that a company produces in a specific period, usually defined as a quarter or a year.
 After the end of each quarter, analysts wait for the earnings of the companies they follow to be released.
 Earnings are studied because they represent a direct link to company performance.

-Earnings that deviate from the expectations of the analysts that follow that stock can have a great impact on the [[stock]](https://www.investopedia.com/terms/s/stock.asp)'s price, at least in the short term.
-For instance, if analysts on average estimate that earnings will be $1 per share and they come in at $0.80 per share, the price of the stock is likely to fall on that "earnings miss."
+Earnings that deviate from the expectations of the analysts that follow that [[Stock|stock]] can have a great impact on the [[stock]](https://www.investopedia.com/terms/s/stock.asp)'s price, at least in the short term.
+For instance, if analysts on average estimate that earnings [[Will|will]] be $1 per share and they come in at $0.80 per share, the price of the stock is likely to fall on that "earnings miss."

 A company that beats analysts' earnings estimates is looked on favorably by investors.
 A company that consistently misses earnings estimates may be considered an unattractive and risky investment.